-The Health Insurance Portability and Accountability Act protects the individual’s right to their health information.
-HIPAA provides many protections, but it doesn’t specifically cover wearable technology.
-Wearable manufacturers also aren’t touched by the secondary use of health data, which is the use of personal health information beyond the direct delivery of healthcare.
-Considering how all data is produced by a consumer and not a covered entity, the secondary use of health data doesn’t apply.
+The Health Insurance Portability and Accountability Act deals with individuals’ right to their health information.
+HIPAA doesn’t cover wearable technology in broader terms.
+Also, wearable manufacturers are not affected by the secondary use of health data.
+That means personal health information is not used for the direct delivery of healthcare.
+Since the wearable data comes from the consumer’s end, there is no secondary use of health data.

-The FTC has made its stance on wearables clear.
-In 2017, the FTC reported that few companies ever discuss their cross-device tracking practices in their privacy policies.
-Cross-device tracking can allow multiple devices to be associated with a single user by linking that user’s activities across the devices.
-Therefore, the FTC Act is probably one of the more effective ways of keeping wearable companies accountable for their actions.
+The FTC has a clear stance on wearable technology.
+In 2017, the FTC reported that few companies discuss their cross-device tracking practices in their privacy policies.
+Cross-device tracking allows multiple devices to be associated with a single user by linking that user’s activities across each of these devices.
+Therefore, the FTC Act makes wearable manufacturing companies accountable for their actions.